HomePolitics and Current AffairsExplainer: Why MSP Matters

 Finding a solution that guarantees farmer income, promotes crop diversification, and ensures responsible government spending requires careful consideration and collaboration between all stakeholders

 Dissatisfied by the government's latest offer, farmers from Punjab and Haryana remain steadfast in their march towards Delhi.
-They rejected the proposal to buy five specific crops at minimum support prices () under a five-year contract, calling it insufficient.
-In the fourth round of talks with the farmer delegations, the committee of three Union Ministers including Union Agriculture Minister Arjun Munda and Commerce Minister Piyush Goyal had proposed a solution that government would buy five crops- pulses (three types), maize and cotton by government agencies at minimum support prices under a five years contract with farmers.
+They rejected the proposal to buy five specific crops at minimum support prices (MSP) under a five-year contract, calling it insufficient.
+In the fourth round of talks with the farmer delegations, the of three Union Ministers including Union Agriculture Minister Arjun Munda and Commerce Minister Piyush Goyal had proposed a solution that government would buy five crops- pulses (three types), maize and cotton by government agencies at minimum support prices under a five years contract with farmers.
 Addressing media on Monday night, farmer leaders said that their core demand – a legally guaranteed MSP for all their crops – remains unmet.

 What's the deal with MSP

-The concept of MSP was introduced in 1966-67 to shield farmers from market fluctuations, ensuring a minimum price for their crops.
+The concept of MSP was introduced in 1966-67 to shield farmers from market fluctuations, ensuring a for their crops.
 This initiative aimed to support farmers during times of oversupply, preventing distress sales and ensuring fair returns.Every year, central government buys 23 mandated crops from the farmers and store them for later use.
 Generally, these crops are distributed under various public distribution schemes.
 The government also keeps these procured crops for the critical time when a bad monsoon hurts crop supply.However, MSP lacks legal backing.

 How is MSP is Calculated?

-MSP is determined based on various factors, including production costs such as seeds, fertilizers, , machinery, and land rental value.
+MSP is determined based on various factors, including costs such as seeds, fertilizers, labour, machinery, and land rental value.
 And by factoring in these costs and offering farmers a minimum price, they'd be protected from market losses,at least, in theory.Despite its theoretical benefits, the absence of a legal framework leaves MSP subject to government discretion.
 And that's the primary demand of the protesting farmers.
 They want a law enacted around MSP.

 Feasibility of Legalising MSP